sxjczzl/Homebrew-brew/docs/Manpage.md

     Display the path to the file which is used when invoking `brew` <var>cmd</var>.

 * `commands` [`--quiet`] [`--include-aliases`]:
+      Show a list of built-in and external commands

       `--quiet`:  List only the names of commands without the header `--include-aliases`:  The aliases of internal commands will be included